lgrosjean/drug-molecule-properties/docs/README.md

 # 💊 Drug Molecule Properties Forecasting

-Project to predict drug molecules properties with Deep Learning
+The goal of this project is to predict drug molecules properties with Deep Learning.

 ## Quick start

-### Installation

 *This process supposes that you have [Anaconda](https://www.anaconda.com/distribution/ "Anaconda homepage") (or [Miniconda](https://docs.conda.io/en/latest/miniconda.html "Miniconda homepage")) already installed, with [git](https://git-scm.com/downloads "Git download page").*